Call now in confidence immediate help & advice 24/7

 How Long Does Alcohol Rehab Last in Cumbria?

-The answer depends on many factors, like how severe the patient’s dependence is, whether they are an outpatient or an inpatient, and so on.
+The answer depends on many factors, like how severe the patient’s dependence is, whether they are an outpatient or an inpatient at rehab, and so on.

 Those who are inpatients will enter a residential drug and alcohol rehab facility for around 28 days.

-If their addiction is so severe – or they relapse – they may need to stay longer.
+If their addiction is so severe – or they relapse – they may need to stay in rehab longer.

 Outpatients at a public drug and alcohol rehab will undergo treatment for a much longer period of time, however, at a far less intense pace.

-From talking therapies to psychiatric treatments, these often include:
+From talking therapies to psychiatric rehab treatments, these often include:

 Woman writing in a journal in Cumbria